nwthomas/programming-resources/resources/technology-resources.md

 - [awwwards.com](https://www.awwwards.com/) - A curated list of the internet's finest sites, ranked by design, speed, and other factors
 - [Hall of Fame| Pages](https://www.pages.xyz/) - Another curated list of beautiful sites, focused on single page applications
 - [One Page Love](https://onepagelove.com/) - A showcase of beautiful One Page websites, templates and resources

-## Whiteboarding Prep

-- [Advent of Code](https://adventofcode.com/) - A great free annual resource for coding challenges
-- [CodeSignal](https://codesignal.com/) - A great free resource to hone your problem solving skills
-- [CodeWars](https://www.codewars.com/) - Complete katas (coding challenges) to rank up on the leaderboard and hone your skills on this free resource
-- [GeeksforGeeks](https://www.geeksforgeeks.org/) - A free resource that has coding interview questions from companies including Amazon, Microsoft, and Google
-- [HackerRank](https://www.hackerrank.com/) - A free resource for code interview prep used by companies like AirBnB, Cisco, Dropbox, and Twitter
-- [LeetCode](https://leetcode.com/) - A crazy awesome free resource containing great, real-world whiteboarding prep coding challenges

 ## Addendum: Other Miscellaneous Resources